liweitianux/chandra-acis-analysis/README.md

 License
 -------
 The tools are distributed under the **MIT license** unless otherwise declared.
-The documents are distributed under the ??? license (comming...).
+The documents are distributed under the ???
+License (coming...).